How can I avoid DNS resolution failures with an Amazon EC2 Linux instance?

 sudo bash -c "echo 'nameserver 169.254.169.253' > /etc/resolv.dnsmasq"

 Note: For EC2-Classic, the Amazon DNS server is located at 172.16.0.23.
-For EC2 VPC, you can find more information about DNS server locations at DHCP Options Sets.
-If you create an AMI from an instance with the dnsmasq cache to launch in another VPC with a different CIDR, or you have a custom DNS server specified in your DHCP options, adjust the file /etc/resolv.dnsmasq to use the nameserver for that network.
+For EC2-VPC, you can find more information about DNS server locations at DHCP options sets.
+If you create an AMI from an instance with the dnsmasq cache to launch in another VPC with a different CIDR, or if you have a custom DNS server specified in your DHCP options, then adjust the file /etc/resolv.dnsmasq to use the nameserver for that network.

 Amazon Linux 1